Admiral personal loans

-You will not be eligible for an Admiral personal loan if you:
+Unfortunately, you won’t be eligible for an Admiral personal loan if you:

 - Are self-employed

-- Have had any County Court Judgements (CCJs) in the last three years
+- Have had any county court judgements (CCJs) in the last three years

 - Have been made bankrupt, had any Debt Relief Orders or gone through Individual Voluntary Arrangements procedures in the last six years.